swaroopyadav49/usvisa_approval/README.md

 5. Main file

-# s3

-# Save the keys in local Machine Env if using windows
+# Save the keys in local Machine Env if using windows (for s3 service).

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY